-- Develop a web portal, and publish a directory, that acts as a clearinghouse of information on programs, grants, loans, community process, and more for:
+- Partner with institutions to develop a Northside communities web portal, and publish a directory, that acts as a clearinghouse of information on programs, grants, loans, community process, and more for:

-- Hire a Program Manager to assist residents, and develop and implement programs.
+- Pursue longterm service opportunities, such as Americorps or fellowships, to serve as a Program Manager to assist residents, and to develop and implement programs.

 - Create a Resource Center with flexible spaces and an onsite resource employee.